 From the above quote, Hubbard meant that an extraordinary human far exceeds the machine, even though a machine can work faster than ordinary men.

 We can say Hubbard believed that it’s intelligence that rules efficiency.

 Robin Sharma is a former litigation lawyer who is now a motivational speaker and writer.
 One of his bestsellers, "The Monk Who Sold His Ferrari," shares Robin's real-life experiences after leaving his career as a lawyer.

-Robin says that leading a person or group is not about someone’s designation, but a choice.
-It’s a choice of making an impact that gets you results, a choice that influences and inspires others for the same passion as you have.
+Robin says that leading a person or group is not about someone's designation but a choice.
+It's a choice to make an impact that gets you results, a choice that influences and inspires others for the same passion you have.

 Blackbaud does the same; it impacts, influences, and inspires.
 The company provides cloud-based software that helps nonprofits, educational institutions, and more.
-However, Blackbaud is also known for its mission to help others, which resides in the company’s culture and the employee’s values.
+However, Blackbaud is also known for its mission to help others, which resides in its culture and employee values.

-The company's culture inspires philanthropy in its employees to be a volunteer for giving back to the community.
-The company holds a program, Signature Grant Making Program, where a Blackbaud’s employee makes a granting decision by reading the applications and visiting on site along with a team.
+The company's culture inspires philanthropy in its employees to volunteer to give back to the community.
+The company holds a Signature Grant Making Program program, where a Blackbaud employee makes a granting decision by reading the applications and visiting on site and a team.

 He believed that people want to be great, and when they get enough freedom of being themselves, they perform better and achieve greater heights.
 And those companies who accept this fact become great too.

 Motley Fool is a great example here, says an article on HBR.
 Tom and David Gardner, the founders, got inspired by a character's foolishness in Shakespeare's play, "As You Like It."
 The brothers adopted the character's style of expressing himself — speaking honestly about his opinions and beliefs — and implementing it into its culture.